Credit rating agencies and the subprime crisis: Criticism

-In the wake of the financial crisis of 2007–2010, the rating agencies came under criticism from investigators, economists, and journalists.
+During the 2008 financial crisis, the rating agencies came under criticism from investigators, economists, and journalists.
 The Financial Crisis Inquiry Commission (FCIC) set up by the U.S. Congress and president to investigate the causes of the crisis, and publisher of the Financial Crisis Inquiry Report (FCIR), concluded that the "failures" of the Big Three rating agencies were "essential cogs in the wheel of financial destruction" and "key enablers of the financial meltdown".
 It went on to say The mortgage-related securities at the heart of the crisis could not have been marketed and sold without their seal of approval.
 Investors relied on them, often blindly.
 In some cases, they were obligated to use them, or regulatory capital standards were hinged on them.
 This crisis could not have happened without the rating agencies.
 Their ratings helped the market soar and their downgrades through 2007 and 2008 wreaked havoc across markets and firms."

 U.S. Securities and Exchange Commission Commissioner Kathleen Casey complained the ratings of the large rating agencies were "catastrophically misleading", yet the agencies "enjoyed their most profitable years ever during the past decade" while doing so.
 The Economist magazine opined that "it is beyond argument that ratings agencies did a horrendous job evaluating mortgage-tied securities before the financial crisis hit."

 Economist Joseph Stiglitz considered "the rating agencies as one of the key culprits...
 They were the party that performed the alchemy that converted the securities from F-rated to A-rated.
 The banks could not have done what they did without the complicity of the rating agencies."
 In their book on the crisis—All the Devils Are Here—journalists Bethany McLean and Joe Nocera criticized rating agencies for continuing "to slap their triple-A [ratings]s on subprime securities even as the underwriting deteriorated—and as the housing boom turned into an outright bubble" in 2005, 2006, 2007.